 What’s the best bit about your work?

-Janice what’s your own wellbeing ‘go-to’?
+Thanks for that.
+And what’s your own wellbeing ‘go-to’?

-Tell us something unusual, or unexpected, about you that not many people would know.
+Perfect.
+Jolene tell us something unusual, or unexpected, about you that not many people would know.

 What’s your favourite inspirational quote for life?

 It is easier to build strong children than to repair broken men. – Although I’m not keen on the ‘men’ bit

 What 3 things are you most grateful for?